ernestomehra/agoda_qa/README.md

 This is a run that was run for a code check-in.
 Test results are generated under the Artifacts tab and called as `report.html`

+### Task 2: API test plan

+As part of the second task, an API testing plan was asked to be created.
+This test plan can be found at path `agoda_qa/plans/api_test_plan.pdf`